 The very name of Sokotra attests the great antiquity of the memories and legends associated with the island.
 In the geography of the Hindus it was regarded as one of the petals of the great lotus-flower floating on the waters.
-It was the Dvipa Sukhatara, the Dia-Skadra-that is, one of those "Fortunate Islands" which at all times people yearning for a happier fate have supposed must exist beyond the gilded clouds of the setting sun.
-The Greeks identified it as the Dioscoridi Insula, or "Land of the Dioscuri," while the old Hindu name has been more correctly preserved by the Arabs in its present form.
+It was the Dripa Sukhatara, the Diu-Skadra-that is, one of those "Fortunate Islands" which at all times people yearning for a happier fate have supposed must exist beyond the gilded clouds of the setting sun.
+The Greeks identified it as the Dioscoridi Insula, or "Land of the Dioscuri," while the old Hindu name has been more correctly preserved by the Arabs in its present form. last completely wasted.
+Hundreds of villages had been delivered to the flames, and the inhabitants who had escaped from the butcheries had been driven to seek refuge in other parts of the island.
+The Freuch garrison, surrounded by solitudes, had no longer even the resource of plunder, and had to draw their supplies of cattle and rice from great distances and at a heavy cost.